 Ante Post betting is betting in advance of the start of an event.
 Bookmakers are keen to price up major sporting events much earlier than the actual start date.

 In the case of the Grand National, punters can bet on the race a year before it is due to be run.
 In fact, prices are available immediately after the race for the following year's race!

 This is because bookies want to generate revenue as early as possible, by offering odds that would seem incredible on the day of the race.
 For example, Aurora's Encore (the 2013 Grand National winner) was available at over 200 to 1 just a few months before the race.

 If you take your time to research the trainers, the horses and the races, you can find excellent value by betting ante post.

-Leading the way in ante post betting is RaceBets.
-Racebets are the first to put up ante post prices for major events and offer very competitive odds.
+Leading the way in ante post betting is betfair. betfair are the first to put up ante post prices for major events and offer very competitive odds.

-As they focus solely on Horse Racing and Greyhound Racing, they can cover 14 countries worldwide, including the USA and Canada.
-They have regular offers, including betting rebates, a 100% Welcome bonus and the 'Raiders' bonus where punters get an extra 10% on their winnings when betting on English horses abroad!
+As they have a strong focus on Horse Racing and Greyhound Racing, they can cover 14 countries worldwide, including the USA and Canada.

-For the best in ante post betting, check out RaceBets now.
+For the best in ante post betting, check out betfair.